ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 If the HSM is operating in FIPS Mode, then it MUST only import keys from HSMs also operating in FIPS Mode.

-The claims `key-purpose`, `key-extractable`, `key-never-extractable`, and `key-local` MUST be checked and honoured during key import, which typically means that after import, the key MUST NOT claim a stronger protection property than it had within the previous HSM.
+The claims `key-extractable`, `key-never-extractable`, and `key-local` MUST be checked and honoured during key import, which typically means that after import, the key MUST NOT claim a stronger protection property than it had within the previous HSM.
 In other words, Key Attestation allows and requires that key protection properties be preserved over export / import operations between different HSMs, and this format provides a vendor-agnostic way to achieve this.

 How to handle errors is outside the scope of this specification and is left to implementors; for example the